manticoresoftware/manticoresearch/manual/Installation/Debian_and_Ubuntu.md

 libmysqlclient20: /usr/lib/x86_64-linux-gnu/libmysqlclient.so.20.3.6
 ```

 Note that you only need libraries for the types of storages you're going to use.
-So if you plan to build tables only from mysql then you might need to install only the MySQL library (in the above case `libmysqlclient20`).
+So if you plan to build tables only from MySQL, then you might need to install only the MySQL library (in the above case `libmysqlclient20`).

-Finally install the needed packages:
+Finally, install the needed packages:

 ```bash
 sudo apt-get install libmysqlclient20 libodbc1 libpq5 libexpat1
 ```

-If you aren't going to use `indexer` tool at all, you don't need to find and install any libraries.
+If you aren't going to use the `indexer` tool at all, you don't need to find and install any libraries.

 To enable CJK tokenization support, the official packages contain binaries with embedded ICU library and include ICU data file.
 They are independent from any ICU runtime library which might be available on your system, and can't be upgraded.